ejlai/texture-matching/README.md

 ## Results

 Let's check out the results.
+The smaller the score, the better the result matches.

 __Input Image -- ROCK Class__